Finnish Wikipedia

-The Finnish language project was started in late 2002, but it remained at a very primitive stage until well into 2003.
+The Finnish language project was started on 9 September 2002, but it remained at a very primitive stage until well into 2003.
 The speed of development picked up somewhat after the MediaWiki software was upgraded to Phase III in late November 2003, and continued to increase steadily through 2004.

-In 2013 the reliability of the Finnish Wikipedia was investigated by the newspaper Helsingin Sanomat.
+In 2013, the reliability of the Finnish Wikipedia was investigated by the newspaper Helsingin Sanomat.
 The researchers used experts to evaluate quality of randomly selected 134 articles and found that 70% of the articles scored well for accuracy.